Small-Cap: Healthy Rotation Or Rally At Risk?

 By outpacing small-cap value in each quarter of 2017’s first half, the Russell 2000 Growth Index took steps toward reversing the reversal that small-cap value made in 2016.
 The latter recaptured small-cap leadership following the 6/23/15 peak for the Russell 2000.

-Throughout 2016, the Russell 2000 Value moved up to narrow the significant performance advantage that small-cap growth had won from 2011-2015.
+Throughout 2016, the Russell 2000 Value moved up to narrow the significant performance advantage that small-cap growth had won from 2011 to 2015.
 In fact, small-cap value’s assertion of leadership looked to us like a pronounced shift.

 To be sure, it has been an interesting time for the small-cap style indexes, with an advantage for growth in 2015, a big lead for value in 2016, and an edge for growth in this year’s first half.